MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-7.1.0/new-azureps-module-az.md

   * Prevention of man-in-the-middle attack type
   * Support authentication with ADFS 2019
   * Username and password authentication in PowerShell 7
-  * Support for features like continuous access evaluation (coming in 2021)
+  * Support for features like continuous access evaluation
 * Support for all Azure services
   * All generally available Azure services have a corresponding supported PowerShell module
   * Multiple bug fixes and API version upgrades since AzureRM